 Connecting a repository ⚓

-After you’ve selected adding a new app, you find yourself on the Create app page.
+After you’ve selected adding a new app, you find yourself on the Create New App page.

 Select your app’s privacy setting: it can be either public or private.

-- Private apps are only accessible to you, your organization members and those who are invited to work on an app.
+- Private apps are only accessible to you, your Workspace members and those who are invited to work on an app.
 They require authentication to access the repository of the app.